translate in English

 In Henry’s American descendants, all of the 2nd generation used surname Beecher, except one branch that migrated in the late 1700s from Pennsylvania to North Carolina and use Beeker surname.
 (Y-DNA confirms the Beekers share a common male ancestor with the Beechers in the 1700s.)
 On Henry’s will and land deeds he is Henry Beher, but he signed the will Henry Buecker.

 In Engel’s American descendants, the 2nd generation most often used surname Bicher, which is still used by some today and pronounced like “Beecher”.
 Other Bichers in Engel’s line later adopted spellings Biecher, Beicher, Beacher, Beecher, and Beechert.

-Peter is likely the Peter Bicher who immigrated 3 years after Henry and Engel, on 30 Sep 1754 on the ship Edinburgh, and certainly a relative of Engel and Heinrich.
-We believe Peter was born 8 Apr 1730, if his worn tombstone was read correctly in later years.
+A Peter Bicher immigrated 3 years after Henry and Engel, on 30 Sep 1754 on the ship Edinburgh, and likely a relative of Engel and Heinrich.
+Both Engel and Henry had a son named Peter.

 Both Engel and Henry were shoemakers (cordwainers).

 Everything known in America about Peter, Engel, and Henry is recorded on our personal website with their family trees, event timeline, and research citations.
 We are not certain of their relationship, but since Engel and Henry had children born in the 1755-70 period that fact, and the Y-DNA tests, suggests they are brothers.
 We would expect them to be born 1735 and earlier.
 We have found no church records of the birth of Peter’s children in America to compare, nor have we Y-DNA tested a known descendant of Peter.
 It is possible one is the father of the others, or they could be three brothers.